Top 10 French Drain Mistakes & How To Avoid Them

 The wrong type of drain rock can cause problems to your French drain system.

-Not all drain rock types are porous enough to allow free flow of water and prevent clogging of the pipes.
-When choosing your drain rock, it’s best to go for natural round rocks measuring between 1 and 1 to ½ inches.
+Not all drain rock types are porous enough to allow the free water flow and prevent pipes from clogging.
+When choosing your drain rock, it’s best to use natural round stones measuring 1 and 1 to ½ inches.

 Avoid small pea-sized gravel and crushed rock.
 All too often, people wrongly use these as their drain rock.
 It doesn’t take long before issues begin to develop.